-The tale of Police Chief Martin Brody hunting for the giant shark that’s eating the residents of Amity Island is the stuff of legend.
-Aside from being the first summer blockbuster, having JAW-dropping (see what I did there?) practical effects that still hold up fairly well today, Jaws is famous for another reason: It scarred a generation of beachgoers when it first hit theaters, and still makes people wary of swimming in open bodies of water to this day.
+The tale of Police Chief Martin Brody hunting for a giant shark that’s eating the residents of Amity Island is the stuff of legend.
+Aside from being the first summer blockbuster, having JAW-dropping (sorry) practical effects that still hold up fairly well today, Jaws is famous for another reason: It scarred a generation of beachgoers when it first hit theaters, and still makes people wary of swimming in open bodies of water to this day.
 Jaws loses a bit of its fear factor after watching it twenty-plus times, but I still vividly remember the pure terror I felt during my first viewing.
 While it’s labeled as a thriller, I can’t think of any other movie that has consistently scared people the way Jaws has for over forty years.
 When I’m in the water, which is incredibly rare now, I usually can’t help but hear John Williams’ suspense-building score speeding up and swim for dry land as fast as I possibly can.
 Du-dun..
 Du-dun..
 Du-dun-dun-dun..
 Dun-dun-dun-dun.

 Zac’s Number 4: The Exorcist